jwtk/jjwt/README.md

 <sup><b>1</b>.
 Requires Java 11 or a compatible JCA Provider (like BouncyCastle) in the runtime classpath.</sup>

-These are all represented as constants in the `io.jsonwebtoken.security.SignatureAlgorithms` utility class.
+These are all represented as constants in the `io.jsonwebtoken.security.JwsAlgorithms` utility class.

 <a name="jws-key"></a>
 ### Signature Algorithms Keys